sumitag07/Lending_Club_Case_Study/README.md

 ## Contact
-Created by [@sumitag07 @Harshdeep-Singh-kh] - feel free to contact me!
+Created by [@sumitag07 @Harshdeep-Singh-kh] - feel free to contact us!